leiachung41/NeighbourhoodMap/README.md

 - I used foursquare api as third party api.
 - All information about my locations are from foursquare.

+## How to use the Project
+- You can connect to the application [here]( https://leachung41.github.io/NeighbourhoodMap/).
+Or you can find index.html file in [my repository](https://github.com/leachung41/NeighbourhoodMap).
+- If you click the marker on the map, it shows its information from foursquare.
+- If you search the locations on the list in a search box, it shows the result both list view and map.

 ## References
 - [Udacity - JavaScript Design Patterns](https://www.udacity.com/course/javascript-design-patterns--ud989)